MiliLab/SPEX/README.md

 # 🔥 Update

+**2026.03.16**
+- The SPIE dataset and the corresponding SPEX code have been released.

 **2026.03.04**
 - The main paper is online published!
 Please see **[here](https://ieeexplore.ieee.org/document/11421647)**.

 **2026.02.25**
 - The paper is accepted by IEEE TGRS!